YY168/PartySampleFall2020/README.md

 ### Tests Folder

 There are two special folders, one is **Tests** folder.
 It is a folder that will never synchronize with the repository on GitHub.
 In another way of saying, it is completely local, so you can put all your personal testing assets here (those you don't need other people to see).
 For example, if you want to mess up with an existing level of the game, just copy that level and move it to the **Tests** folder.
-Then you can do whatever you want to that folder, without actually changing the project.
+Then you can do whatever you want to that file, without actually changing the project.

 ### Submissions Folder